NethServer/nethsecurity-docs/dns_dhcp.rst

 Forwarding servers
 ------------------

-This section explains how to configure upstream DNS servers for your system.
-You can use this to either:
+You only need to configure forwarders if your WAN interfaces are set up with static IP addresses.
+If your WAN interfaces are configured via DHCP, typically provided by your ISP, the system will automatically use the DNS servers supplied by the WAN interfaces.
+Automatically configured upstream DNS servers can be found in the `/tmp/resolv.conf.d/resolv.conf.auto` file.

+You can configure the following:

-- Specify a single upstream DNS server: enter the IP address of the desired server in the dedicated field
+- **Specify a single upstream DNS server:** enter the IP address of the desired DNS server in the designated field.
-- Set up domain-specific DNS servers: this allows you to route queries for specific domains to different servers.
+- **Set up domain-specific DNS servers:** this allows you to route queries for specific domains to different servers.

 Domain-specific DNS servers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^